-When a plant arises from a seed or its vegetative parts, it necessarily grows leaves, stems, and roots.
-This is called primary growth, which develops from apical meristem.
-As the time passes, besides elongation of the roots and stems, the girth of the plants starts to increase.
-This is called secondary growth.
-Secondary growth is a characteristic feature of dicotyledons.
-Most of the monocots lack secondary growth.
+When a plant arises from seed or its vegetative parts, it necessarily grows into a plant with leaves, stems, and roots.
+This is called primary growth, and it develops from the apical meristem.
+As time passes, besides elongation of the roots and stems, the circumference of the plants starts to increase, and it is called secondary growth.

 As mentioned earlier, primary growth is the effort of the apical meristem.
 The lateral meristem tissues are responsible for the secondary growth of plants.

 In the primary stage, a layer of meristematic plant tissues is sandwiched between vascular tissues- primary xylem and phloem.
 This layer is not continuous but appears as patches.
 On maturity, these patches develop and separate the vascular tissues.
 This tissue is called vascular cambium.
 They form the cambial ring in plants.

 Formation of the cambial ring can be explained by recalling the anatomy of dicot stems.
 In a dicotyledonous stem, the primary xylem and primary phloem are separated by cambium cells called intrafascicular cambium.
 During secondary growth, the medullary rays adjacent to the intrafascicular cambium develop into meristematic tissue and are called interfascicular cambium.
-Both intrafascicular and interfascicular cambiums form a continuous ring called cambial ring.
+Both intrafascicular and interfascicular cambiums form a continuous ring called a cambial ring.